 If you see “Unsupported Graphics Card” error message popping up in your game, like Fortnite, don’t worry.
 This is a common error and you can fix it quickly and easily.

-The error of unsupported graphics card occurs if there’s something wrong with your graphics card.
+The error of Unsupported Graphics Card occurs when there’s something wrong with your graphics card.
 It’s possible that your computer doesn’t meet the requirements to play the game, or it’s because of your graphics card driver issue.
-But we’ll help you get rid of the error and get your game up in no time.
+But we’ll help you get rid of the error and get your game up in no time…

 Try these fixes: